Skip to main content Accessibility information

 Organising, Leading & Managing Practice

 You will explore a range of management and leadership theories and examine how these work in practice.
-You’ll develop an understanding of the distinctive and changing culture of youth work organisations, including social entrepreneurship, models of social enterprise and social investment.
+You’ll develop an understanding of the distinctive and changing culture of youth work organisations.
 You’ll explore strategic development and leadership and the funding of youth & community work.

 Working in and with communities